Company: VPNetworks LLC

 All the nifty details I’ve mentioned in the article so far seem awesome right?

 Here’s the but – it comes at a pretty steep price.
-At a monthly rate of $9.99 to a long-term price of around $5 per month if you sign up for an annual plan, TorGuard is far from cheap.
-Those prices put it right up against the top dogs like ExpressVPN and NordVPN.
+From a monthly rate of $9.99 to a long-term price of around $5 per month if you sign up for an annual plan, TorGuard is far from cheap.
+Those prices put it right up against the top dogs like ExpressVPN and NordVPN, as well as newcomers like Surfshark.

 The Verdict: Is TorGuard Worth the Price?

-It does gives individual users so much control over the VPN that using it feels great.
+It does give individual users so much control over the VPN that using it feels great.
 A niftier interface would be nice, but that’s just icing for an already great cake.
-If it wasn’t for the price, I would not hesitate to give this a full five-star rating, but at these rates I do recommend folks do a quick compare with NordVPN or ExpressVPN before deciding.
+If it wasn’t for the price, I would not hesitate to give this a full five-star rating, but at these rates, I do recommend folks do a quick comparison with NordVPN or ExpressVPN before deciding.